z4cH3r/Timed-Bans-Discord-Bot/README.md

 # About
-Allows people with the correct permissions to place timed servers bans &amp; give roles for a certain amount of time.
+Allows people with the correct permissions to place timed servers bans &amp; give roles for a certain amount of time

+# Updates
+- Improved ban evasion system, now takes previous ban into consideration.
+- If User has on going ban it will add it to the new ban.
+- Won't unban the user if another ban is set for longer.

 # Prerequisites
 - discord

 # Commands
-- !timedban user time format reason
 - !timedrole user type time format reason
-- !ban user reason

 Time formats: weeks/wks, months/mons, hours/hrs, minutes/mins, days/ds & years/yrs.